While Adelaide has the Barossa Valley, Sydney has the Hunter and Melbourne the Mornington Peninsula, Ballarat’s go-to wine region is the Pyrenees.

 Today, there are over 25 wineries in the region, many offering exceptional cellar door experiences, picnics, barrel tastings and award-winning winery restaurants.

-Together with unique outdoor walking trails, hidden picnic spots, charming country villages and thriving towns, the Pyrenees is the stunning wine region Ballarat locals head to – and it’s just 45 minutes west of town.
+Together with unique outdoor walking trails, hidden picnic spots, charming country villages and thriving towns, the Pyrenees is the stunning wine region Ballarat locals head to – and the nearest wineries are only 30 minutes away.

 One of the pioneers of the Pyrenees renaissance in the 1960s, Taltarni, with its beautiful vineyards in Moonambel, is one of the most popular and well-known wineries of the region.